-How should the following financial instruments be classified for reporting and other purposes under EMIR?
+How should the following financial instruments classified for reporting and other purposes under EMIR?

-- (a) ETD on government bonds (e.g. Bund, Bobl) - (b) Cross-currency swaps, swaptions, Caps and Floors?
+- (a) ETD on government bonds (e.g. Bund, Bobl) - (b) Cross-currency swaps and swaptions

 - (a) These financial instruments should be classified as interest rates.
 The dedicated fields for this asset class should not be filled, since they are not relevant. - (b) These financial instruments should be classified as interest rates, in line with current market practice.